 We can look for another explanation by looking at the full range of those languages (and among them Czech and Slovak), for which this transition is characteristic.
 You can pay attention to the fact that the ancestors of the native speakers of these languages are concentrated in the basin of the tributaries of Pripyat.
-This suggests that the powerful source of this phonological phenomenon was here.
-It can be assumed that this was the influence of the Scythian (Proto-Bulgarian) on the languages of neighboring ethnic groups, because the modern Chuvash language has no stop consonant g.
+This suggests that the power source of this phonological phenomenon was here.
+It can be assumed that this was the influence of the Scythian (Proto-Bulgarian) on the languages of neighboring ethnic groups because the modern Chuvash language has no stop consonant g.
 The Old Chuvash language had the voiced velar fricative γ which systematically replaced the ancient Turkic q (it is displayed by the letter x now which in intervocalic position is pronounced as Ukrainian γ.)

-It should be noted that the Greek voiced fricative γ stands on the place of the Indo-European voiced stops g, gu, ĝ (Krahe Hans, 1966, 91), though the sound g appeared (or kept?) in New Greek on the place of voiceless stop k in position after n (LOPASHOV Yu.A., 1990, 33).
+It should be noted that the Greek voiced fricative γ stands in the place of the Indo-European voiced stops g, gu, ĝ (Krahe Hans, 1966, 91), though the sound g appeared (or kept?) in New Greek on the place of voiceless stop k in position after n (LOPASHOV Yu.A., 1990, 33).
 It can be assumed that the trend of replacement of g by γ appeared among the ancient Greeks on their ancestral home, located between Lower Pripyat and Berezina rivers.
-Such phenomenon is absent in Latin, and the Greeks could come into contact with the Bulgars only after the Italics left their ancestral homeland.
+Such a phenomenon is absent in Latin, and the Greeks could come into contact with the Bulgars only after the Italics left their ancestral homeland.